ZiggyCreatures/FusionCache/docs/Plugins.md

 cache.AddPlugin(secondPlugin);
 ```

-:warning: Remember that, in case the `Start` method of your plugin throws and exception, an `InvalidOperationException` would also be thrown by the `AddPlugin` method itself (with the original exception as the inner one).
+Remember that, in case the `Start` method of your plugin throws and exception, an `InvalidOperationException` would also be thrown by the `AddPlugin` method itself (with the original exception as the inner one).

 Instead, in the DI way, this is already taken care of and no unhandled exception will be thrown.